 The benefit is that you tell the AI engine how much uncertainty you think that goes into the card, i.e. the project.
 This has a lot to say when you later can assess the risk in your project.
 It's also essential information for those of you, that live by selling and delivering projects on time, on scope and on budget.
 It lets agencies take calculated risk decisions in the proposal stage of the project.
 More on this later.

-The predicted forecast is a result of your entered lows and highs, the labels, roles and people attached to each card.
+The predicted estimate is a result of your entered lows and highs, the labels, roles and people attached to each card.
 The AI engine takes all of this into account combined with your previous history in terms of projects and estimates.
-Here, the estimated price comes into play as well, since this value is based on the forecast.
+Here, the estimated price comes into play as well, since this value is based on the estimate.